How Feature Learning Can Improve Neural Scaling Laws: Introduction

 Our work builds on the recent results of \cite{bordelon2024dynamical} and \cite{paquette20244+} which analyzed the SGD dynamics of a structured random feature model.
 Statics of this model have been analyzed by many prior works \citep{atanasov2023onset, simon2023more, zavatoneveth2023learning, bahri2021explaining, maloney2022solvable}.
 These kinds of models can accurately describe networks in the lazy learning regime.
 However, the empirical study of \cite{vyas2022limitations} and some experiments in \cite{bordelon2024dynamical} indicate that the predicted compute optimal exponents were smaller than those measured in networks that learn features on real data.
 These latter works observed that networks train faster in the rich regime compared to lazy training.
 We directly address this gap in performance between lazy and feature learning neural networks by allowing the kernel features to adapt to the data.
 We revisit the computer vision settings of \cite{bordelon2024dynamical} and show that our new exponents more accurately capture the scaling law in the feature learning regime.

 Other work has investigated when neural networks outperform kernels \citep{ghorbani2020neural}. \citet{ba2022high} and \citet{abbe2023sgd} have shown how feature learning neural networks can learn low rank spikes in the hidden layer weights/kernels to help with sparse tasks while lazy networks cannot.
 Target functions with staircase properties, where learning simpler components aid learning of more complex components also exhibit significant improvements (with respect to a large input dimension) due to feature learning \citep{abbe2021staircase, dandi2023how, bardone2024sliding}.
 Here, we consider a different setting.
 We ask whether feature learning can lead to improvements in power law exponents for the neural scaling law.
 The work of \cite{paccolat2021geometric} asks a similar question in the case of a simple stripe model.
-Here we investigate whether the power law scaling exponent can be improved with feature learning in a model that only depends on properties of the initial kernel and the target function spectra.
+Here we investigate whether the power law scaling exponent can be improved with feature learning in a model that only depends on properties of the initial kernel and the target function spectra. {Recent works have examined the dynamics of linear networks, contrasting the dynamics in lazy and feature learning regime, including analysis of infinite width linear networks \cite{chizat2024infinite}, and linear networks with varying and unbalanced initialization and learning rates \cite{kunin2024get, tu2024mixed}.
+Our model can be interpreted as a two-layer linear network which captures finite width effects (with task-dependent scaling laws) from random initialization.
+Like these related works, our model also has unbalanced learning rates between hidden and readout weights set by a parameter $\gamma$ that recovers a lazy limit as $\gamma \to 0$. }